 You may not think that ‘Santorini’ and ‘budget’ go together.
-Well nether did I until I visited the beautiful Greek Island of Santorini recently.
+Well, neither did I until I visited the beautiful Greek Island of Santorini recently.
 Don’t get me wrong, Santorini can be an expensive destination, those cave hotels in the side of Oia do not come cheap and now that it’s so popular with honeymooners there are even more luxuries in Santorini on offer.
 However Santorini has alternative, cheap accommodation, it has lots of free activities, a cheap public bus system and plenty of places to go for happy hour.
-Perfect for a backpacker or holidaymaker on a budget!
+Perfect for a backpacker or holidaymaker on a budget in Greece!

 I was in Santorini on a Travel Talk Tour, previous to Santorini we had been in Mykonos and the price of drinks and food there really shocked me because it was expensive!
-Our guide told us at the start of the trip that although Santorini is more visited than Mykonos it’s actually cheaper, this surprised me too, but I was glad to hear it.
+Our guide told us at the start of the trip that although Santorini is more visited than Mykonos, Santorini is actually cheaper than Mykonos!
+This surprised me too, but I was glad to hear it and after visiting both islands I can tell you it’s true!

 Getting to Santorini on a Budget

-Alternatively and a brilliant way to get to and from Santorini is by ferry from Athens!
+Alternatively, a brilliant way to get to and from Santorini is by ferry from Athens!
 I got a ferry from Mykonos to Santorini and another from Santorini to Ios and it’s possible to get a ferry from Athens to Santorini which is probably the best budget option.
-They’re really comfy and really good boats.
-For the best price it might be worth looking into ferries as early as possible!
+I found the boats in Greece to be comfy and really good boats.

 Budget Accommodation in Santorini

-My biggest tip on how to keep prices down on a trip to Santorini is to not stay in the popular town of Oia.
-Instead choose Fira which is the capital of the island.
-Oia is amazing and well worth a visit but it’s so busy and touristy and honestly, money aside, in my opinion it is better to stay in Fira anyway.
+My biggest tip on how to keep prices down on a trip to Santorini and where to stay in Santorini is not to stay in the popular town of Oia.
+Instead, choose Fira which is the capital of the island.
+Oia is amazing and well worth a visit but it’s so busy and touristy and honestly, money aside, in my opinion, it is better to stay in Fira anyway.

 Fira has a really great vibe, it still has gorgeous buildings and a great sunset spot but it also benefits from plenty of restaurants, cafes and bars that are not as ‘glam’ as in Oia, aka, their prices are lower.

-Also, Santorini has hostels!
+If you’re looking for where to stay in Santorini on a budget, Santorini has hostels!
 Lots of them too.
 Santorini is set up for backpackers backpacking the Greek Islands!
-I can’t recommend any hostels personally but Hostelworld.com is showing a great selection so head there to check them out!
+I can’t recommend any hostels personally but Booking.com (which I use to book my accommodation) and Hostelworld.com are showing a great selection of hostels in Santorini so head there to check them out!

 Camping is also an option in Santorini.
-Santorini Camping is located just out of Fira and is recommended in Marco Polo’s guide book.
+Santorini Camping is located just out of Fira, it’s recommended in Marco Polo’s guide book and I was told by one of my twitter followers that she stayed there and really liked it!

-Additionally, you really don’t need to stay in Santorini that long, if you’re on a trip around Europe or around the Greek Islands, a few days is plenty!
+Additionally, you really don’t need to stay in Santorini that long, if you’re on a trip around Europe or around the Greek Islands, 2-4 Days in Santorini is enough.

-Free & Budget Things To Do In Santorini
+Things To Do In Santorini on a Budget

 Any good budget destination needs to have some free things to do and Santorini does.
 Santorini has some unique free things to do which I found with the help of my Marco Polo Santorini Guide Book.